DavidCWebs/local-backup/readme.md

 Fix delete old copies - the `rm` command does not run properly under a crontab.

 ## Resources
 I did quite a bit of research for these scripts.
-Here are some of the articles and resources used.
+Here are some of the articles and resources used:

 ### Rsync